 No dividends have been paid or declared since the start of the financial year and the directors do not recommend the payment of a dividend in respect of the financial year.

 Principal Activities

-The principal activity of the entities within the Group during the year was uranium exploration in the South Australia region.
+The principal activity of the entities within the Group during the year was mineral exploration with a focus on uranium and Iron Oxide Copper-Gold-Uranium (IOCGU) mineralisation in Australia.